AlibabaCloudDocs/petadata/intl.en-US/User Guide/Manage instances/ Create an instance.md

     Initializing a HybridDB for MySQL database can take up to 20 minutes.
 You can perform subsequent operations on the instance once its status in the console becomes **Running**.

+## Additional information {#section_xnw_hvm_cgb .section}

+A new instance keeps in "Creating" status for a long time.
+This issue is generally caused by insufficient back-end resources, please open a ticket to fix the issue.